MakeSchool-Tutorials/Code-Wizard-Castle-Tutorial/P04-Cast-Your-Spells/content.md

 ---

-title: "Get started with writing tutorials!"
+title: "Craft Your Spells"

-slug: getting-started
+slug: craft-spells
 ---
-### Step 5 - Interacting with Objects

 It's time to add some interaction by giving your `wizard` some spells to cast.

 Let's have your `wizard` cast a spell when you click the mouse.